ClintH/gtbg/README.md

 sliceLengthMax
 * If ```sliceLength = 'auto'```, this parameter, defined in audio samples, allows you to set an upper bound on the length of slices.
 Any file longer than the max will be truncated to fit.

+appendSliceCount
+* If ```true```, the count of slices in the chain is appended to its filename.
+This is handy so you know what slice grid to use on the Octatrack or what sample settings for the Rytm.

 ## Individual options